-‘Days Of Our Lives Comings & Goings: Chloe Leaves Salem Yet Again
+‘Days Of Our Lives’ Comings & Goings: Chloe Leaves Salem Yet Again

-Days of Our Lives comings and goings for the week of August 26, 2019 reveal that one of the show’s fan favorite characters will be saying goodbye yet again.
+Days of Our Lives comings and goings for the week of August 26, 2019, reveal that one of the show’s fan-favorite characters will be saying goodbye yet again.

 According to a recent report by Soap Dirt, Days of Our Lives viewers will see the last of Chloe Lane (Nadia Bjorlin) this week when the character bids farewell to Salem.